 Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects the student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.
-A copy of the district's policy is available in the principal's office and in the superintendent's office or on the website at w3.lisd.org.
+A copy of the district's policy is available in the principal's office and in the superintendent's office and on the Web site listed at the back of this handbook.